doc97/GOAPer/docs/design-document.md

 # Design document

+**Note**: This was the initial idea and the document will be left as-is.
+A more up-to-date version will be written in the future.

 This program solves AI action problems by using graph search algorithms.
 It essentially means that it can dynamically alter it's plan, in runtime in reaction to changes to the environment.